jain7aman/SDN_LTE/README.md

 <br/><code>go test -race</code>

-### How to use?
+### Usage Instructions
 Run the server by "go run server.go" in one terminal from the assignment1 directory.
 Run "telnet localhost 8080" on a different terminal to connect with the server as a telnet client.
-The server supports multiple client connections by executing same command on different terminals and allows concurrent execution of these clients.
-Once a connection is established one of the commands given in specification below can be run by a user through a client.
+Multiple such terminals can be opened

 ### Specification
 * Write: create a file, or update the file’s contents if it already exists.